Rules

 11.01 From time to time the Board will appoint three (3) representatives to CHI from within or outside the Board to serve as an Election Committee.
 Representatives who are standing for re-election may not serve on the Committee.

-11.02 The Election Committee is charged with issuing a call for nominations, recruiting candidates for election to the Board and ensuring that elections are conducted in accordance with these Rules.
+11.02 The Election Committee is charged with issuing a call for nominations, recruiting candidates for election to the Board and ensuring that elections are conducted in accordance with these Articles.

-11.03 Before each election the Election Committee will provide the Plenary with a list of nominated candidates.
-In recruiting candidates the Committee will have due regard for the need to have both an efficiently functioning Board and a mix of members from the major geographic regions in the world, members representing the different movement structures and stages of development found among the members of CHI, and representing gender diversity.
+11.03 Before each election the Election Committee will provide the Assembly with a list of nominated candidates.
+In recruiting candidates, the Committee will have due regard for the need to have both an efficiently functioning Board and a mix of members from the major geographic regions in the world, members representing the different movement structures and stages of development found among the members of CHI and representing gender diversity.

 11.04 Where the number of candidates nominated exceeds the number of positions to be filled, an election will be held by secret ballot.